PRECIOUS-Gold slips as China-U.S. trade talk hopes whet risk appetite

 Gold is highly sensitive to rising interest rates, which lift the opportunity cost of holding non-yielding bullion.

-Among other precious metals, silver eased 1% to $19.39 per ounce, but was near a three-year high of $19.64 it touched in the previous session.
+Among other precious metals, silver eased about 1% to $19.40 per ounce, but was near a three-year high of $19.64 it touched in the previous session.